cr0t/lexin/README.md

 >
 > _You can generate a token at https://github.com/settings/tokens._

+To run the container, we must mount two directories (and configure corresponding environment variables): for dictionaries and for sitemaps, as these files are outside the release image.
+Check [`docker-compose.prod.yml`](docker-compose.prod.yml) as an example.

-## Dictionary Database Files
+## Dictionary Files

-To make this app work properly, we need to provide it a directory with `.sqlite` dictionary files which contain definitions data.
+To make this app work properly, we need to provide it with a directory with `.sqlite` dictionary files, which contain definitions data.

-> To run this app locally, you must create `dictionaries` directory in the app root, and copy `test/fixtures/dictionaries/*.sqlite` into this folder; though it's extremely limited and contains only 7 word definitions.
+> To run this app locally, you must create `priv/dictionaries` directory, then copy files from `test/fixtures/dictionaries/` there (fixtures are extremely limited, and contain only ~7 words definitions).
 >
 > You can request access to the original XML files from authors of the original Lexin service (check [https://lexin.nada.kth.se/lexin/](https://lexin.nada.kth.se/lexin/) for the contact information).
 These files stored in the SVN repository, and we do not want to copy them here and store in this GitHub repository, as they might become out of sync.